6 min read

 The landscape of board governance continues to evolve.
 Forward-thinking boards are incorporating:

-• ESG (Environmental, Social, Governance) considerations into regular meeting agendas
+• ESG (Environmental, Social, Governance) considerations into regular meeting discussions

 • Crisis preparedness discussions as standard items